 On November 6, 2018, the voters of Wildomar approved Measure AA, a local sales tax.
 Effective on April 1, 2019, Measure AA establishes a 1.0% transactions tax on the gross receipts of any retailer from the sale of tangible property sold within the city limits.
 In addition, an excise tax of 1.0% is imposed on the storage, use or other consumption within the city limits of Wildomar of tangible personal property purchased from any retailer.
-The revenue from this tax in the first full year was \$3.0 million, and it is anticipated that the second year's revenue will also be approximately \$3.0 million.
+The revenue from this tax in the first full year was \$3.0 million, and \$4.3 million in its second full year.
+It is anticipated that the third year's revenue will be approximately \$3.5 million.
 The revenues are used to fund improvements for public safety services, roads, homeless outreach, and other enhanced services to improve the quality of life in Wildomar.

 The City of Wildomar City Council approved on May 28, 2020, an Ordinance of the City Council of the City of Wildomar, California, to permit cannabis businesses to operate in the City, and adding Chapters 5.76 and 17.315 to the Wildomar Municipal Code pertaining to cannabis business regulations.
 The ordinance became effective in July 2020.
 The cannabis businesses will provide sales tax revenue as well as regulatory revenue fees and public benefit fees to the City.
+Currently there are two cannabis businesses have begun operating in the City, with at least once additional cannabis business anticipate to begin operations before the end of the 2021-22 fiscal year.